Twelve autumn poems

 And full-grown lambs loud bleat from hilly bourn;

 And gathering swallows twitter in the skies.

-From A Poem for Every Night of the Year.
+Taken from A Poem for Every Night of the Year

 Your death, near now, is of an easy sort.